FUNNY: The top 10 lists

 The book, Milk Eggs Vodka: Grocery Lists Lost and Found, features about 300 of the best: The funniest, the weirdest, the saddest, the strangest, the unhealthiest and more.
 Simply put, it is a strange, fascinating and hilarious look at other peoples’ discarded grocery lists.
 Published by HOW Books, it’s hardcover, 240 pages, full-color — a beautiful compilation of shopping habits, spelling quirks and good fun.
 Learn more about the book at www.milkeggsvodka.com.

-Update: It’s been re-released in paperback and is availble for Kindle!
+Update: It’s been re-released in paperback and is available for Kindle!
+Sorry, but the Kindle version SUCKS.

 The original Top 10 lists of 2001-2005 were the genesis of the book!
 If you think these are funny, the book’s even better.
 I swear.
 If you don’t think these are funny, then buy the book for someone you don’t like.